All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Why HIIT Needs Modification on GLP-1 Medication

 HIIT is popular for good reason.
 Short bursts of intense effort followed by rest periods improve cardiovascular fitness, boost metabolism, and burn significant calories in a compressed time frame.
-The post-exercise oxygen consumption (EPOC) effect means you continue burning calories at an elevated rate for hours after a HIIT session.
+The post-exercise oxygen consumption (EPOC) effect means you continue burning calories at an improved rate for hours after a HIIT session.

-But GLP-1 patients are not in a normal metabolic state.
+But GLP-1 patients aren't in a normal metabolic state.
 The medication creates a sustained caloric deficit that your body is already working to adapt to.
 Adding aggressive HIIT on top of that deficit creates a recovery problem.
 Your body has fewer calories available for muscle repair, glycogen replenishment, and hormonal balance.
 Push too hard, too often, and you end up overtrained, fatigued, and potentially losing more muscle than necessary.

 The Plan: Modified HIIT Plus Strength for GLP-1 Patients